What is the Difference Between QTS & QTLS?

 QTS and QTLS are two different licences related to teaching in the UK.
 If you're considering becoming a teacher or trainer, it's important to understand the difference between Qualified Teacher Status (QTS) and Qualified Teacher Learning and Skills (QTLS) and which one may be the better option for you.
 QTS allows you to teach in any type of school, while QTLS allows you to teach adult learners; some schools and sixth form colleges also accept teachers with QTLS.

 What does QTS mean?

-Qualified Teachers Status (QTS) is a recognised licence acknowledged in the education sector for people who are serious about teaching in schools as a career.
-You must have an undergraduate degree in any subject of your choice before you apply for the PGCE programme.
-There are various ways of gaining the QTS but the most common way is through the PGCE or Bachelors in Education offered by universities.
+Qualified Teachers Status (QTS) is for people serious about teaching in schools as a career.
+You must have an undergraduate degree in any subject of your choice before applying for the PGCE programme.
+There are various ways of gaining the QTS, but the most common way is through the PGCE or Bachelors in Education offered by various UK universities.